 Doubling in size:

-- Cell mass thus increases at the same rate as cell number.
+Cell mass thus increases at the same rate as the cell number.

 Prokaryotic cell division: